 - Understand why vendors can be commercially successful elsewhere yet not selling on G-Cloud.
 It has nothing to do with ‘unfairness’, ‘bias’ or a ‘stitch-up’ – the answers are hidden in full view

 Lindsay founded the G-Cloud Special Interest Group at EuroCloud, the independent trade association for Cloud vendors, where he was Secretary General from 2012 to 2015.
 He has closely studied the evolution of G-Cloud since its creation and is a firm believer in its benefit to the industry, the citizen, innovation and economic prosperity.
 Lindsay’s degree from Warwick University included the disciplines of mathematics, econometrics and statistics and he is a Fellow of the Institute of Chartered Accountants; add 30 years Board level experience in the IT (Software/SaaS) industry and you have the mixture of skills and experience necessary to make sense of the enigma behind G-Cloud success and failure.
-Lindsay is UK Regional Director for The York Group an international marketing platform specialising in helping SaaS businesses flourish in strange markets.
+Lindsay is a freelance public sector sales & marketing contractor and UK Regional Director for The York Group an international marketing platform specialising in helping SaaS businesses flourish in new markets.

 - Digital content, reports, analysis and titles (“Digital Content”) purchased cannot be returned, refunded, or exchanged.